Tourism in England

-Tourism plays a significant part in the economic life of England.
+Tourism plays a significant part in the economy of England.
 In 2018, the United Kingdom as a whole was the world's 10th most visited country for tourists, and 17 of the United Kingdom's 25 UNESCO World Heritage Sites fall within England.

 VisitEngland is the official tourist board for England.
 VisitEngland's stated mission is to build England's tourism product, raise Britain's profile worldwide, increase the volume and value of tourism exports and develop England and Britain's visitor economy.
 In 2020, the Lonely Planet travel guide rated England as the second best country to visit that year, after Bhutan.